malini/fxos-appgen/README.rst

 Requirements
 ============

-Your phone must have Marionette installed on it and running on port 2828.

-You must also have 'adb' installed.
+You must have 'adb' installed.
 If you need to install adb, see https://developer.mozilla.org/en-US/Firefox_OS/Debugging/Installing_ADB.